AlibabaCloudDocs/oss/intl.en-US/Tools/ossimport/Distributed deployment.md

-# Distributed deployment {#concept_axx_n3h_wdb .concept}
+# Distributed deployment

+This topic describes how to deploy ossimport in a distributed method.
+You can deploy ossimport in the distributed method only in Linux.

-## Download {#section_nvo_fb8_8j6 .section}
+## Download

-Distributed deployment currently only supports Linux, and does not support Windows.

-Download the tool for distributed deployment: [ossimport-2.3.4.tar.gz](http://gosspublic.alicdn.com/ossimport/international/distributed/ossimport-2.3.4.tar.gz).

-Download the tool to a local directory and use the command `tar -zxvf ossimport-2.3.4.tar.gz -C $HOME/ossimport` to unzip the files.
-The file structure after the unzipping is as follows:
+Download the tool for distributed deployment: [ossimport-2.3.5.tar.gz](http://gosspublic.alicdn.com/ossimport/international/distributed/ossimport-2.3.5.tar.gz).
+Download the tool to a local directory and run the command `tar -zxvf ossimport-2.3.5.tar.gz -C $HOME/ossimport` to decompress the file.
+The file structure of the decompressed tool is as follows:

 ```
 ossimport
 ├── bin
-│   ├── console.jar     # The JAR package of the console module
+│ ├── console.jar     # The JAR package for the Console module.
-│   ├── master.jar      # The JAR package of the master module
+│ ├── master.jar      # The JAR package for the Master module.
-│   ├── tracker.jar     # The JAR package of the tracker module
+│ ├── tracker.jar     # The JAR package for the Tracker module.
-│   └── worker.jar      # The JAR package of the worker module
+│ └── worker.jar      # The JAR package for the Worker module.
 ├── conf
-│   ├── job.cfg         # The template of the job configuration file
+│ ├── job.cfg         # The Job configuration file template.
-│   ├── sys.properties  # Configuration file of the system running parameters
+│ ├── sys.properties  # The configuration file that contains system parameters.
-│   └── workers         # Worker list
+│ └── workers         # The list of Workers.
-├── console.sh          # The command line tool.
-Currently it only supports Linux
+├── console.sh          # The command-line tool.
+Currently, only Linux is supported.
-├── logs                # Log directory
+├── logs                # The directory that contains logs.
-└── README.md           # Description documentation.
-Read it carefully before use
+└── README.md           # The file that introduces or explains ossimport.
+We recommend that you read this file before you use ossimport.
 ```

 Note:

 -   OSS\_IMPORT\_HOME: The root directory of ossImport.
-By default the directory is the $HOME/ossimport in the unzip command.
-You can also run the `export OSS_IMPORT_HOME=<dir>` command or modify the system configuration file $HOME/.bashrc to set the directory.
+By default the directory is the `$HOME/ossimport` in the decompress command.
+You can also run the `export OSS_IMPORT_HOME=<dir>` command or modify the system configuration file `$HOME/.bashrc` to set the directory.
+We recommend that you keep the default value.
--   OSS\_IMPORT\_WORK\_DIR: The ossImport working directory.
-You can specify the directory through the configuration item workingDir in conf/sys.properties.
-The recommended values is $HOME/ossimport/workdir.
+-   OSS\_IMPORT\_WORK\_DIR: The working directory of ossimport.
+You can specify the directory by setting the value of `workingDir` in `conf/sys.properties`.
+We recommend that you set the value to `$HOME/ossimport/workdir`.
--   Use absolute paths for OSS\_IMPORT\_HOME or OSS\_IMPORT\_WORK\_DIR, such as /home/<user\>/ossimport or /home/<user\>/ossimport/workdir.
+-   Specify absolute paths for OSS\_IMPORT\_HOME or OSS\_IMPORT\_WORK\_DIR, such as `/home/<user>/ossimport` or `/home/<user>/ossimport/workdir`.

-## Configuration {#section_d73_njv_khp .section}
+## Parameter

-The distributed version has three configuration files: `conf/sys.properties`, `conf/job.cfg`, and `conf/workers`.
-For descriptions of the configuration items, see the Introduction chapter.
+The distributed deployment of ossimport is performed based on three configuration files: `conf/sys.properties`, `conf/job.cfg`, and `conf/workers`.

--   `conf/job.cfg`: The configuration file template for the job in distributed mode.
+-   `conf/job.cfg`: The configuration file template used to configure jobs in distributed mode.
 Modify the values according to the actual parameters before data migration.
--   `conf/sys.properties`: The configuration file for the system run parameters, such as the working directory and the worker running parameters.
+-   `conf/sys.properties`: The configuration file used to configure system operating parameters, such as working directory and worker.
--   `conf/workers`: The worker list.
+-   `conf/workers`: : The worker list.

 **Note:**

--   Confirm the parameters in sys.properties and job.cfg before submitting the job.
-The parameters in the job are not allowed to be changed after the job is submitted.
+-   Confirm the parameters in `sys.properties` and `job.cfg` before submitting a job.
+The parameters for a job cannot be changed after the job is submitted.
--   Determine the worker list `workers` before starting the service.
-After the service is started, workers are not allowed to be added or deleted.
+-   Configure `workers` before you start the service.
+The configuration in this file cannot be added or deleted after the service is started.

-## Running {#section_ej8_rdo_z8v .section}
+## Running

--   Run commands.

-    In distributed deployment, the general steps for job execution are as follows:

-    -   Modify the job configuration file.
+-   Perform migration tasks

+    The distributed deployment of ossimport is performed in the following steps:

     -   Deploy the service.

-        Run `bash console.sh deploy` in Linux.
+Run the bash console.sh deploy command in Linux.

-        **Note:** Make sure the configuration files Conf/job. cfg and CONF/workers have been modified before deployment.
+        **Note:** Ensure the configuration files such as conf/job.cfg and conf/workers are properly configured before you deploy the service.

-    -   Clear jobs of the same name.

-        If you ran a job of the same name before and want to run the job again, clear the job with the same name first.
-If you have never run the job or you want to retry the tasks of a failed job, do not run the clear command.
-Run `bash console.sh clean job_name` in Linux.
+    -   Clear jobs with the same name.
+If you have run a job with the same name and want to run the job again, clear the job with the same name first.
+If you have not run the job or you want to retry the tasks of a failed job, do not run the clear command.
+To clear jobs with the same name, run the `bash console.sh clean job_name` command in Linux.
     -   Submit the data migration job.

-        OssImport does not support submitting jobs of the same name.
-If jobs with the same name exist, use the `clean` command to clean the job with the same name first.
-To submit a job, you must specify the job configuration file.
-The job’s configuration file template is conf/job.cfg.
-We recommend that you modify the settings based on the template.
-Run `bash console.sh submit [job_cfg_file]` in Linux and submit the job with the configuration file job\_cfg\_file.
-The `job_cfg_file` is an optional parameter.
-If not specified, the parameter is `$OSS_IMPORT_HOME/conf/job.cfg` by default.
-The `$OSS_IMPORT_HOME` is by default the directory where the console.sh file is located.
+You cannot submit jobs with the same name.
+In this case, run the `clean` command to clear the jobs.
+To submit a job, you must specify the configuration file of the job.
+You can create the configuration file of a job by modifying the `conf/job.cfg` template.
+Run `bash console.sh submit [job_cfg_file]` in Linux to submit a job that uses job\_cfg\_file as its configuration file.
+In the command, `job_cfg_file` is optional and is set to `$OSS_IMPORT_HOME/conf/job.cfg` by default.
+By default, the value of `$OSS_IMPORT_HOME` is the path where `console.sh` is located.

-    -   Start the migration service.

-        Run `bash console.sh start` in Linux.
+    -   Start the service.
+Run the `bash console.sh start` command in Linux.

-    -   View the job state.

-        Run `bash console.sh stat` in Linux.
+    -   View job status.
+Run the `bash console.sh stat` command in Linux.
     -   Retry failed tasks.

-        Tasks may fail to run because of network issues or other causes.
-Only failed tasks are retried.
-Run `bash console.sh retry [job_name]` in Linux.
-The job\_name parameter is optional.
-If it is specified, tasks of failed jobs are retried.
-If it is not specified, tasks of all jobs are retried.
+Tasks may fail because of network issues or other reasons.
+When you run the retry command, only failed tasks are retried.
+Run the `bash console.sh retry [job_name]` command in Linux.
+In the command, `job_name` is an optional parameter that specifies the jobs in which failed tasks need to retry.
+If this parameter is not specified, failed tasks of all jobs are retried.``

-    -   Stop the migration job.

-        Run `bash console.sh stop` in Linux.
+    -   Stop the service.
+Run the `bash console.sh stop` command in Linux.

-        **Note:**
+    Note:

-        -   When the `bash console.sh` parameter has an error, `console.sh` automatically prompts the command format.
+    -   If an error occurs because of incorrect parameters in a command, `bash console.sh` prompts you the correct command format.
-        -   We recommend that you use absolute paths for directories of the configuration file and submitted jobs.
+    -   We recommend that you specify absolute paths for the paths in configuration files and submitted jobs.
-        -   The configuration for jobs \(that is, the configuration items in job.cfg\) cannot be modified after submitted.
+    -   The configurations in `job.cfg`

+        **Note:** cannot be modified after the file is submitted.
+Confirm the items in the file before you submit the file.

--   Common causes of job failure
+-   Common causes of job failures
-    -   A file in the source directory was modified during the upload process.
-This cause is indicated by a `SIZE_NOT_MATCH` error in `log/audit.log`.
-In this case, the old file has been uploaded successfully, but the changes have not been synchronized to the OSS.
+    -   If the files in the source path are modified during upload, an error that contains `SIZE_NOT_MATCH` are recorded in `log/audit.log`.
+In this case, only the files before modification are uploaded to OSS.
-    -   A source file was deleted during the upload process, leading to the download failure.
+    -   If the source file is deleted during upload, you may fail to download the file.
-    -   A source file name does not conform to naming rules of the OSS \(file name cannot start with / or be empty\), leading to the upload failure to the OSS.
+    -   If the name of the file to upload does not conform to the naming conventions of OSS \(for example, start with a forward slash or be empty\), the upload fails.
-    -   The data source file fails to be downloaded.
+    -   Fail to download the source file from OSS.
     -   The program exits unexpectedly and the job state is Abort.
 If this happens, contact after-sales technical support.
--   Job states and logs
+-   Job status and logs

-    After a job is submitted, the master splits the job into tasks, the workers run the tasks and the tracker collects the task states.
-After a job is completed, the workdir directory contains the following:
+    After a job is submitted, the master splits the job into tasks, the workers run the tasks and the tracker collects the task status.
+After a job is completed, the structure of the workdir directory is as follows:

     ```
     workdir
     ├── bin
-    │   ├── console.jar     # The JAR package of the console module
+    │ ├── console.jar     # The JAR package for the Console module.
-    │   ├── master.jar      # The JAR package of the master module
+    │ ├── master.jar      # The JAR package for the Master module.
-    │   ├── tracker.jar     # The JAR package of the tracker module
+    │ ├── tracker.jar     # The JAR package for the Tracker module.
-    │   └── worker.jar      # The JAR package of the worker module
+    │ └── worker.jar      # The JAR package for the Worker module.
     ├── conf
-    │   ├── job.cfg         # The template of the job configuration file
+    │ ├── job.cfg         # The Job configuration file template.
-    │   ├── sys.properties  # Configuration file of the system running parameters
+    │ ├── sys.properties  # The configuration file that contains system parameters.
-    │   └── workers         # Worker list
+    │ └── workers         # The list of Workers.
     ├── logs
-    │   ├── import.log      # Migration logs
+    │   ├── import.log      # Migration logs.
-    │   ├── master.log      # Master logs
+    │   ├── master.log      # Master logs.
     │   ├── tracker.log     # Tracker logs
-    │   └── worker.log      # Worker logs
+    │ └── workers         # Worker logs.
     ├── master
-    │   ├── jobqueue                 # Store jobs that have not been fully split
+    │   ├── jobqueue                 # Jobs that are not split.
-    │   └── jobs                     # Store the job running state
+    │   └── jobs                     # Job status.
-    │       └── xxtooss              # Job name
+    │       └── xxtooss              # Job names.
-    │           ├── checkpoints      # The checkpoint record that the master splits the job to tasks
+    │           ├── checkpoints      # Checkpoints generated when Master splits jobs into tasks.
     │           │   └── 0
     │           │       └── ED09636A6EA24A292460866AFDD7A89A.cpt
-    │           ├── dispatched       # Tasks that have been assigned to the workers but haven't been fully run
+    │           ├── dispatched       # Tasks dispatched to workers but are not complete.
     │           │   └── 192.168.1.6
-    │           ├── failed_tasks     # Tasks that failed to run
+    │           ├── failed_tasks     # Failed tasks.
     │           │   └── A41506C07BF1DF2A3EDB4CE31756B93F_1499348973217@192.168.1.6
-    │           │       ├── audit.log     # The task running log.
-You can view the error causes in the log
+    │           │       ├── audit.log     # The running logs of tasks.
+You can view the logs to identify error causes.
-    │           │       ├── DONE          # Mark of successful tasks.
-If the task fails, the mark is empty
+    │           │       ├── DONE          # The mark file of successful tasks.
+If the task fails, the content is empty.
-    │           │       ├── error.list    # The task error list.
-You can view the error file list
+    │           │       ├── error.list    # Error list of tasks.
+You can view the errors in the file.
-    │           │       ├── STATUS        # The task state mark file.
-The content is Failed or Completed, indicating that the task failed or succeeded
+    │           │       ├── STATUS        # The mark file that indicates task status.
+The content of this file is Failed or Completed, indicating that the task failed or succeeded.
-    │           │       └── TASK          # The task description information
+    │           │       └── TASK          # Description of the tasks.
-    │           ├── pending_tasks    # Tasks that have not been assigned
+    │           ├── pending_tasks    # Tasks that are not dispatched.
-    │           └── succeed_tasks    # Tasks that run successfully
+    │           └── succeed_tasks    # Tasks that run successfully.
     │               └── A41506C07BF1DF2A3EDB4CE31756B93F_1499668462358@192.168.1.6
-    │                   ├── audit.log    # The task running log.
-You can view the error causes in the log
+    │                   ├── audit.log    # The running logs of tasks.
+You can view the logs to identify error causes.
-    │                   ├── DONE         # Mark of successful tasks
+    │                   ├── DONE         # The mark file of successful tasks.
-    │                   ├── error.list   # Task error list.
-If the task is successful, the list is empty
+    │                   ├── error.list   # Error list of tasks.
+If the tasks are successful ,the error list is empty.
-    │                   ├── STATUS       # The task state mark file.
-The content is Failed or Completed, indicating that the task failed or succeeded
+    │                   ├── STATUS       # The mark file that indicates task status.
+The content of this file is Failed or Completed, indicating that the subtask failed or succeeded.
-    │                   └── TASK         # The task description information
+    │                   └── TASK         # Description of the tasks.
-    └── worker  # state of the task being run by the worker.
-After running, tasks are managed by the master
+    └── worker  # Status of the task being run by the worker.
+After running, tasks are managed by the master.
         └── jobs
             ├── local_test2
             │   └── tasks